puakehaulani/takeHomeApp/README.md

 ## About the Project

 A simple mobile app made with React Native to display a list of users.
 Each user in the list has a profile view with extended contact information, accessible by tapping their entry in the list.
+Data is recieved from https://jsonplaceholder.typicode.com/users api, and images are supplied from https://pravatar.cc/ using the user response key as the unique identifier, so the images are not randomly assigned each time.
+Toggle the upper right button to switch from light to dark mode.
+Orientation is currently locked to portrait mode to ensure no unexpected ui changes on orientation change.
+Later iterations to include a specific landscape design implementation as well as logic to listen for orientation changes.

 ## Usage